Things to do in Hemsby, Norfolk

 The wide bay and extensive sand dunes give Hemsby a good deal of protection from the eroding waves which have affected other villages along the Norfolk coast more severely.World War II sea defences.

 The beach is surrounded by beach chalets and holiday homes and was until recently the site of a local Pontins holiday camp.

 This site is now destined to be the "Eden of the East" with an eco-park within giant domes, similar to that at Cornwall's successful Eden Project.

 As you would expect there are several cafés, colourful amusements and small shops serving the beach and there is an inshore lifeboat.

-The village of Hemsby has a local supermarket, pubs, a hairdressers, gift shops, a fish and chip shop and a Chinese restaurant along with a few other local services.
-The main focal point of the village is St Mary the Virgin Church which has been a landmark in the area since the 12th century.
+The village of Hemsby has a local supermarket, pubs, a hairdresser's, gift shops, a fish and chip shop and a Chinese restaurant along with a few other local services.12th century.